autoplot/documentation/javadoc/org/autoplot/idlsupport/ReadIDLSav.md

-# org.autoplot.idlsupport.ReadIDLSavRead data from IDL Save Files.
-This was written using
- http://www.physics.wisc.edu/~craigm/idl/savefmt/node20.html
- https://cow.physics.wisc.edu/~craigm/idl/savefmt.pdf
- and https://github.com/scipy/scipy/blob/master/scipy/io/idl.py
+# org.autoplot.idlsupport.ReadIDLSav

- for reference, and with no involvement from individuals at Harris Geospacial.
+Read data from IDL Save Files.
+This was written using http://www.physics.wisc.edu/~craigm/idl/savefmt/node20.html https://cow.physics.wisc.edu/~craigm/idl/savefmt.pdf and https://github.com/scipy/scipy/blob/master/scipy/io/idl.py for reference, and with no involvement from individuals at Harris Geospacial.
 No warrenties are implied and this must be used at your own risk.

-ReadIDLSav( )
+# ReadIDLSav( )

 ***